Sander Gommans: Career

 After recording all guitars for the album Rise of the Warrior by Anna Phoebe, he began a project called HDK, which is signed to Season of Mist; HDK's debut album, System Overload, was released on 23 February 2009.

 He is also the additional lead guitarist on Kiske/Somerville, an album by the German singer, keyboard player and guitarist Michael Kiske (ex-Helloween) and the American singer-songwriter and vocal coach Amanda Somerville.
 In 2010, he co-wrote the album Scheepers, a solo album of Primal Fear's lead vocalist Ralf Scheepers.

 Resulting from his partnership with Amanda Somerville on HDK and Kiske/Somerville, Sander became one of the main members of Amanda's self heavy metal-oriented project called Trillium, which first album Alloy was released in fall 2011 by the record company Frontiers Records.

 He released another HDK album, Serenades of the Netherworld, and he owns, together with longtime friend Paul Simons, a music company called "The Rock Station", which consists of a music academy, a music studio, music management and music merchandise.

 Between 2015 and 2019, Gommans joined forces with Scott Wenmakers (teacher and illustrator) and Menno Kappe (Graviton Music Services) to work on "Enter the Metal Realm", the first chapter of Magic-O-Metal, a heavy/power metal musical project for children.
 Through the website, people can (pre-)order various products concerning the project.

+On 15 December 2021, Gommans released a song called "Lords of Power Theme".